 This was totally an unexpected revelation by both Tesla and its vibrant CEO Elon Musk.
-For months Musk had been talking about the AI day, even when the automaker started sending the AI Day invitations earlier this month, it only teased a new neural network supercomputer chip — no hint of a robot whatsoever.
+For months Musk had been talking about AI Day, even when the automaker started sending the AI Day invitations earlier this month, it only teased a new neural network supercomputer chip — no hint of a robot whatsoever.

 The term “automaker” is not very relevant to Tesla anymore — automobiles, energy products, and now robots.
-Tesla is in a quest to capture the entire next era of technological advancement under a single umbrella (don’t remind the movie Resident Evil or Will Smith’s I, Robot by looking at the image above or the ones below).
+Tesla is on a quest to capture the entire next era of technological advancement under a single umbrella (don’t remind the movie Resident Evil or Will Smith’s I, Robot by looking at the image above or the ones below).

 Tesla Robot specs